-Bant’s Carn, a Bronze Age tomb of the type known as an entrance grave, sits on the crest of a hill.
+Bant’s Carn, a Bronze Age tomb of the type known as an entrance grave, sits on the crest of a hill on the island of St Mary’s, in the Isles of Scilly.
 On the slopes below lie the remains of an Iron Age settlement that continued in use for about 500 years until the end of the Roman period.

 There is evidence of extensive and permanent settlement on the Isles of Scilly from around 2500 BC.
 At that time the sea level was lower and much of Scilly formed a single landmass.

-Throughout later prehistory the sea level continued to rise, and it was probably at about the end of the Roman period that the islands we see today began to form, when the sea had flooded the productive farmlands that presumably occupied the sheltered valleys and flatter lands between the present islands.
+Throughout later prehistory the sea level continued to rise, and it was probably not until the early medieval period that the islands took the form we see today.
+In the middle Bronze Age, when the burial cairns were built, the sea had already mostly flooded the productive farmlands that presumably occupied the sheltered valleys and flatter lands between the present islands.

 About 80 stone structures known as entrance graves are recorded from this period on the Isles of Scilly.
 Such a concentration in a small area is very unusual, and Bant’s Carn is one of the finest of these monuments.